Not enough hours in the day? Make the most of them….

-Set long-term goals.
-This can help you prioritize your tasks.
+Set long-term goals to work towards.
+This can help you prioritize your time according to what is important and urgent.
 Then, organize your time according to your priorities.
 Higher priority tasks should come first.
-Also, try scheduling extra time AND setting short-term goals for these important tasks.
+Also, try scheduling extra time AND setting short-term, weekly goals for these important tasks.
 Research shows that short-term goals help with focus and motivation and reducing procrastination.

 Make time to manage time.

 Set aside consistent time in your schedule to organize how you will use your time.
 For example, preplan by organizing your schedule for the week each Sunday.
 There are a wide variety of tools that can be used to help with this including planners, calendars, apps (see examples below), or “to do” lists.
 Pick whatever tools work for you and your organization style and then make sure to use them consistently!

 Have a large task that feels very overwhelming?
 Maybe it’s a 20 page paper, studying for your Chemistry mid-term, or applying for an internship.
 Break it up into smaller steps before you begin.
 Assign yourself mini-deadlines for completing the smaller steps and then tackle them one at a time.